l0wigh/Fluorite/EVO2.md

         - Move the window
 - [X] Fix Fluorite layout
 - [X] Swapping focus use fc variable, but most of the time, focus is set in another way.
+- [X] Pavu control open in a weird state just like it create invisible windows and lock Fluorite
+    - Probably fixed since pid + toplevel check